-The Board has delegated to Principals the authority to determine whether students have satisfactorily completed the mandatory curriculum requirements.
+NESA has delegated to Principals the authority to determine whether students have satisfactorily completed the mandatory curriculum requirements.
 A student who is given an 'N' determination in a mandatory course in Stage 5 will not be eligible for a Record of School Achievement (RoSA).
-The student will receive a Transcript of School Achievement will list the course(s) in which an 'N' determination has been awarded and grades in any courses that have been satisfactorily completed.
+The student will receive a Transcript of School Achievement.
+The Transcript of School Achievement will list the course(s) in which an 'N' determination has been awarded and grades in any courses that have been satisfactorily completed.